The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

 \subsection{Nanogranular Pt-C}

-As another recent examples, we here consider studies on nanogranular W-C and Pt-C, published in Refs.\ \onlinecite{Huth.etal.09} and \onlinecite{Sac.etal.11}, respectively.
-These experiments investigated the electrical transport in mesoscopic samples of granular films, which were produced by electron beam induced deposition of a metal-organic precursor and, in case of the second material, by subsequent electron beam irradiation.
-Due to the very small size of such samples, precise electrical measurements are demanding.
+As further recent examples of studies on non-crystalline systems, we consider now the investigations of the MIT vicinity of nanogranular W-C and Pt-C published in Refs.\ \onlinecite{Huth.etal.09} and \onlinecite{Sac.etal.11}, respectively.
+These experiments investigated the electrical transport in mesoscopic samples of granular films which were produced by focused electron beam induced deposition of a metal-organic precursor and, in the case of Pt-C, subsequent electron beam irradiation.
+Due to the very small size of the samples, precise such electrical measurements are demanding.

-Figure 5 of Ref.\ \onlinecite{Huth.etal.09} shows $w$ versus $T^{1/2}$ data for six W-based granular films, obtained by numerical differentiation.
-Its inset compares these data with analytically differentiated augmented power law fits for three of the samples.
-Two problems are obvious: Below roughly 30~K, $w$ depends on the W content in a nonsystematic manner.
-Moreover, considerably nonsystematic deviations between the curves obtained by numerical differentiation of the measured data and by analytical differentiation of the augmented power law fits, respectively, are visible below roughly 20~K.
+For six W-based granular films, Figure 5 of Ref.\ \onlinecite{Huth.etal.09} shows $w(T^{1/2})$ data obtained by numerical differentiation.
+Its inset compares these data with analytically differentiated augmented power law approximations for three of the samples.
+Two problems are obvious here: Below roughly 30~K, $w$ depends on the W content in a nonsystematic manner.
+Furthermore, the curves obtained by numerical differentiation of the measured data and by analytical differentiation of the augmented power law approximations, respectively, deviate considerably from each other in this $T$ region.

+The latter problem is even more striking in the study of Pt-C, Ref.\ \onlinecite{Sac.etal.11}, as we will show now.
+According to Figure 2a of this publication, $\sigma = a + b \, T^{1/2}$ fits seem to well approximate the measured data between about 1.5 and about 20~K. To check this conclusion, our Figure \ref{ptc} compares data obtained by numerical differentiation of $\ln \sigma(\ln T)$ with analytic differentiations of $\sigma = a + b \, T^{1/2}$ approximations for three of the investigated samples.
+We interpret it as follows.